liyaSileshi/deep-learning/Back_Propagation.md

 3. Adjust the **w** and **b** proportional to the size of their gradients.

 Here is an [article](https://towardsdatascience.com/the-maths-behind-back-propagation-cf6714736abf) that explains on how to calculate weighted sum and activation layer of a simple 1-1-1 network.

+Watch this [video lesson](https://www.youtube.com/watch?v=Ilg3gGewQ5U) by 3Blue1Brown that explains what backpropagation really is doing.

+# Exercises
+Before starting on the exercies, watch this [video lesson](https://www.youtube.com/watch?v=tIeHLnjs5U8), to understand the calculations behind weighted sum, activation layer and cost function in Back Propagation.
+The lesson is a continuation from the previous video linked so make sure to watch that one as well. 📼📝

 ## Exercise 1: